Review 776: Sinners

 Smoke & Stack have established a formidable name for themselves after working for gangsters in Chicago.
 They enlisted in the service to fight in WW I for their country, they saw it as a way out for the brothers who hoped that it would guarantee some degree respect and acceptance not previously afforded to them.
 But during the war, they became tools for the government and when they got back from the war, nothing really changed.
 They moved to Chicago where the most viable career path for their skills was a life of crime working for Al Capone until eventually stealing from him.
 They hoped to carve out their piece of the American Dream so they could bring it back to their hometown and restore a sense of hope and community.
 While they're on this shared journey, they experience their own respective hardships: For Smoke it's the loss of the son he had with his estranged wife Annie (Wunmi Mosaku), for Stack it was a romantic relationship with a half white woman named Mary (a lovely Hailee Steinfeld).
 "Chicago ain't sh*t but Mississippi with tall buildings instead of plantations" they tell cousin Sammie.

 Smoke & Stack feel jaded by the concept of the American Dream because of all they've experienced and how far they've progressed in life.
 They understand that the only people in America who are afforded the dream are the ones who go out and take it.
-So why shouldn't they be allowed to take it themselves when they're fellow Americans do the same.
+So why shouldn't they be allowed to take it themselves when their fellow Americans do the same.
 They know that freedom is a lie, that you either assimilate or resist and neither sounds like a particularly appealing option.
 By setting up this Juke joint, they prop up black art and culture and create a safe space where their community can thrive.
-The Juke joint is very much a character in of itself because it's a black-owned business that employs black and other marginalised workers
+The Juke joint is very much a character in of itself because it's a black-owned business that employs black and other marginalised workers made for black patrons.
+Over the course of the film, it becomes clear that these aren’t evil men, they just see believe that they are and push everyone away so they can all live a better life.

 Both of them feel powerless and trapped to uproot a system where all the money in the world can't buy them what they desire most of all.
 While they may have done bad things in Chicago, it was ultimately in service of helping their people back home.